 Appalachian Trail: Winding Stair Gap to Silver Bald is a 8.8 mile moderately trafficked point-to-point trail located near Franklin, North Carolina that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 great little hostel in town after a good bit of decently easy trail.
 Highly recommend checking out Gooder Grove hostel in Franklin North Carolina if in town.